White Ruthenia campaign: Campaign

-Not having enough forces to fight the upcoming Polish army, in Late October of 1595, Nalyvaiko headed from Volhynia to Polesia.
+Not having enough forces to fight the upcoming Polish army, in late October of 1595, Nalyvaiko headed from Volhynia to Polesia.
 Learning about the events in Ukraine, a large antifeudal movement rose up in the southern regions of what is now Belarus.
 Nalyvaiko's Cossacks gained support from local Ruthenian insurgents, which allowed him to stay in White Ruthenia for a relatively long time.
 At the beginning of November, Cossacks captured Slutsk, where they seized a lot of ammunition.
-Lithuanian nobility managed to organise local defence units in order to stop the Cossack offensive and to prevent the Belarussian peasants from joining his army.
+Lithuanian nobility managed to organise local defence units to stop the Cossack offensive and to prevent the Belarusian peasants from joining his army.
 On 25 November, Cossacks were defeated by the Lithuanian forces led by Hieronim Chodkiewicz at Kapyl and were forced to retreat back to Slutsk.
-In order to push back the insurgents, Mikołaj Radziwiłł formed an army of approximately 2,000 men that was aimed to push the Cossacks from Slutsk.
-Nalyvaiko found out about the upcoming Polish-Lithuanian army and organised a defence, which turned out to be successful - Crown forces were defeated and forced to retreat.
-In November-December, Nalyvaiko's Cossacks and local insurgents were raiding territories near Brest and Babruysk, where they sometimes used partisan warfare.
+To push back the insurgents, Mikołaj Radziwiłł formed an army of approximately 2,000 men that was aimed to push the Cossacks from Slutsk.
+Nalyvaiko found out about the upcoming Polish-Lithuanian army and organised a defence, which turned out to be successful – Crown forces were defeated and forced to retreat.
+In November–December, Nalyvaiko's Cossacks and local insurgents were raiding territories near Brest and Babruysk, where they sometimes used partisan warfare.
 At the same time, in December, Cossacks of the Zaporozhian Hetman Hryhoriy Loboda were active in Polesia.

 Capture of Mogilev

-In Mid-December Nalyvaiko's army in order to avoid the main Polish forces, which were stationed in Minsk, headed to Mogilev, which was one of the biggest cities in the Grand Duchy of Lithuania at the time.
+In mid-December Nalyvaiko's army to avoid the main Polish forces, which were stationed in Minsk, headed to Mogilev, which was one of the biggest cities in the Grand Duchy of Lithuania at the time.
 Crown Army organised a defence inside the Mogilev castle, which eventually fell.
 The city came out under Cossack control and was later sacked.
-In response to the capture of Mogilev, Crown forces led by Michał Buywid were sent in order to seize Mogilev from Cossacks.
+In response to the capture of Mogilev, Crown forces led by Michał Buywid were sent to seize Mogilev from Cossacks.
 A battle took place, the result of which is disputed.
 According to Radziwill's letter to the Polish king Sigismund Vasa, Nalyvaiko sacked the city and left it on 22 of December.
 The Nalyvaiko's involvement in the fire in Mogilev is disputed.
-According to Joachim Bielski, the city was sacked by the Crown Forces in order to force the Cossacks to retreat.
+According to Joachim Bielski, the city was sacked by the Crown Forces to force the Cossacks to retreat.